Adarsha59/my_movie/README.md

 # 😍 Contribution
-Contributions are always welcome, open a **Pull Request** and help us improve our project.
+Contributions are always welcome, open a **Pull Request** and help us improve the project.